TripleCrownDiamond/vyrale/project/work-with-us/roadmap-milestones.md

-# 🚀 Roadmap & Milestones — Virtual CM
+# 🚀 Roadmap & Milestones — ⚡vyrale

 ---

 ## 🌟 General Objective

-Deliver a functional and scalable MVP for **Virtual CM**, ready for Hackathon presentation and post-hackathon expansion as a real SaaS product.
+Deliver a functional and scalable MVP for **⚡vyrale**, ready for Hackathon presentation and post-hackathon expansion as a real SaaS product.

 ---